V Corps (United States)

-V Corps (/ˈfɪfθ kɔːr/), formerly known as the Fifth Corps, is a regular corps of the United States Army headquartered at Fort Knox, Kentucky and Camp Kościuszko, Poland.
+V Corps (/ˈviː kɔːr/), formerly known as the Fifth Corps, is a regular corps of the United States Army headquartered at Fort Knox, Kentucky, and Camp Kościuszko, Poland.

 It previously served during World War I, World War II, the Cold War, Kosovo War, and the war on terrorism.

 Shoulder sleeve insignia

 The corps's shoulder patch, a pentagon whose points lie on an imaginary circle 2+ 1/8 in in diameter whose edges are white lines 3/16 in in width and whose radial lines are white 1/8 in in width, was approved on 3 December 1918.
 The triangles thus outlined in white are flag blue.
 The pentagon represents the number of the Corps, while blue and white are the colors associated with Corps flags.

 History

 World War I

 V Corps was organized 7–12 July 1918 in the Regular Army in France, as part of the American Expeditionary Forces.
 By the end of World War I, the Corps had fought in three named campaigns.